-When Ziyou asked about filial devotion, the Master said: “These days filial devotion simply means keeping your parents fed.
+When Ziyou asked about filial devotion, Confucius said: “These days filial devotion simply means keeping your parents fed.
 But that’s also how dogs and horses are looked after.
 Unless you treat your parents respectfully, what’s the difference?”

 Far too many organizations and managers pay lip service to this aspect of leadership, outsourcing the responsibility to fine words in their mission statement about people being their most important asset and, if retention rates are falling too fast, to the HR Department to bring in a few consultants to carry out a few token team-building courses to redress the issue.